 During the marriage, the parties were never financially stable, and it is apparent that they had relied on the wife's parents and credit cards for money.
-The husband testified that he had been verbally abusive.
+The husband testified that he had been verbally abusive, and there was evidence of one incident of physical abuse.
 The evidence indicated that, throughout the marriage, the husband had pursued residencies in order to be able to practice as a plastic surgeon.
 The salaries for those residencies were modest, and the husband was required to work long hours, which resulted in the wife being left with most of the responsibility for caring for the parties' children.